A volcanic island

 From Costa Teguise in the north to Playa Blanca in the south, resort towns are centred on their strip of beach.
 Take your pick from lively water sports-based areas to quieter spots perfect for children.
 Up and down the island, there are secluded coves – you might be the only one there!

 All over, you’ll find Lanzarote dotted with César Manrique-designed attractions.
 There’s the Mirador del Rio lookout, plus his ultra-stylish house that’s been converted into a museum to honour the man himself.
-Various pieces of history and culture fill the streets, so check out what this easternmost Canarian island’s all about.
+Various pieces of history and culture fill the streets, so check out what this easternmost Canary Island’s all about.